wjdenny/wjdenny.github.io/content/@2005wilkinson.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "The Grammar of Graphics"
-  - "The Grammar of Graphics"
+draft: false
 ---
 # The Grammar of Graphics
 [[Leland Wilkinson]] wrote this book for [[Springer]].